Skip to main content

 The top 3 areas of importance for Primary school principals were:

-Primary school principals may want to consider some of the professional learning available within our Leadership Capability suite.
+Primary school principals may want to consider some of the following professional learning areas:

 Secondary school principals